-Parents should understand that CCA may photograph students or parents for use on our website, yearbook, newspapers, Facebook, etc. It is the parent's responsibility to notify the Principal in writing if the parent does NOT wish their child's (or their own) photograph to be displayed or shown.
+Parents should understand that CCA may photograph students or parents for use on our website, yearbook, newspapers, Facebook, etc. It is the parent's responsibility to notify the Head of School in writing if the parent does NOT wish their child's (or their own) photograph to be displayed or shown.